Last Modified: January 5, 2013

 Logging

-Olympus Digital RecorderMobile LogContact logging is an important function if you're into awards.
-I personally use an Olympus VN-120 (similar to the DS40 shown left).
-It is a two-hour voice recorder that I bought at Target® in 2004 for $40.
-Since then, the price of these units have dropped drastically, and memory capabilities have increased by several magnitudes.
-Units with 576 hours of storage (one gigabyte) sell for as little as $30!
+Olympus Digital RecorderContact logging is an important function if you're into awards.
+The Olympus DS40 shown right, is an example of a digital voice recorder.
+The price of these units have dropped drastically in recent years, and units with up to 576 hours of storage (one gigabyte) sell for as little as $30!
+They're very easy to use, and the playback function can be paused and/or backed up if necessary while transcribing entries.

 ☜Return☜